mohamed14mokhtar/automotive-co-simulation-with-Carla-CANoe-and-AUTOSAR/README.md

 ### 4. Run the Cpp Executable file
 executable located at: Sil-Kit/build/Release/CppSpeedReader.exe
 ### 5. Run Canoe
+start to control with the throttle and seec changes at the speed

 ## Results
 The project demonstrates a complete automotive co-simulation workflow integrating **CARLA**, **Vector CANoe**, **AUTOSAR**, and **Eclipse SIL Kit**.